rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-sbom.md

     </pre></code>
     </code></pre></div>

-Now let's proceed to extend the pipelines with generate and sign SBOM step.
+Now let's proceed to extend the pipelines with generate and attest SBOM step.

 _This step makes more sense when you use an external image registry and share images across clusters or publicly._